articles

 Would my ex-husband have to go to prison if he commissioned someone to murder me?
 The answer is: Probably not.

-The Austrian and the Chinese judicial system are two separate systems.
-A murder can be sued in China if a person who has legal residency in China commissioned it, but it would be unlikely that anyone would sue him in China if I was being murdered in Austria.
-If anybody would sue him in Austria, as far as I know an Austrian courts’ ruling may not be administered in China, because Austrian courts don’t have judiciary in China.
+The Austrian and Chinese judicial systems are two separate entities.
+A murder can be prosecuted in China if a person with legal residency in China commissioned it, but it would be unlikely that anyone would sue him in China if the murder occurred in Austria.
+If anyone were to sue him in Austria, as far as I know, an Austrian court’s ruling may not be enforced in China because Austrian courts don’t have jurisdiction there.

 My ex-husband knows this.

-This is what he once wrote in a WeChat message (he was referring to a different lawsuit, but in the case of Austrian and Chinese judiciary being two separate systems, it is still the same):
+This is what he once wrote in a WeChat message (he was referring to a different lawsuit, but in the context of the Austrian and Chinese judicial systems being separate, the point still stands):

 It Would Be Easy For My Chinese Ex-Husband To Get Away With Murder And He Knows This

-Me: “I brought in a lawsuit one year ago.
+Me: “I filed a lawsuit one year ago.
 Wait until the court issues you the letter.”

 Him: “Even if they gave me a death sentence?
 Can they run to China and enforce it?
 Or can the army come here and catch me?”

-Of course, I could be wrong and there may be some kind of bilateral agreement I don’t know about that is applicable in the case of murder, but not in the case of certain civil law cases.
+Of course, I could be wrong, and there may be some kind of bilateral agreement I don’t know about that applies in the case of murder, but not in certain civil law cases.

 My ex-husband mentions a death sentence in his message.
-Austria has abolished capital punishment completely in 1968, as have the majority of all European countries.
+Austria abolished capital punishment completely in 1968, as did the majority of European countries.
 This is different from China, where people who commit severe criminal acts still frequently receive a death sentence.

 Have you ever had to go to court?